-Thank you for stoping by.
+Thank you for stopping by.
 I can’t say for sure what made you visit but I hope this letter makes you stay.
 You see, I began this journey when I wrote my farewell letter to my grandma as she lay to rest.
-In my writing I found her final lesson: the power of letters.
-Whether it’s a secret love letter, a demand for change to congress, a time capsule to your future self, or the words you wish you had said before it was too late, the intimacy of letter writing is a rare one.
+In my writing, I found her final lesson: the power of letters.
+Whether it’s a secret love letter, a demand for change to Congress, a time capsule to your future self, or the words you wish you had said before it was too late, the intimacy of letter writing is a rare one.

 In 1963, Martin Luther King Jr. wrote an open letter addressed to “Fellow Clergymen” on the side of a newspaper while held prisoner.
 He stood for what he believed in, for what was right, and for those who were and will be affected had nobody taken action.
 Unfortunately, racism still exists but King’s letter slowly but surely revealed to people the power of their voices and gave them the courage to use it.